drbfraser/CRADLE-Android/README.md

 The Cradle VSA (Vital Signs Alert) is a portable medical device that can read a patient’s blood pressure and heart rate, mainly used to detect abnormalities during pregnancy.
 The Cradle VSA application can record the readings taken by the Cradle VSA device and upload it to the server.
-Our application is designed for remote areas with an unstable internet connection; thus, so we implemented an SMS feature.
+Our application is designed for remote areas with an unstable internet connection, so we implemented an SMS feature.

 # Setup